 Our catering facilities, food safety and food hygiene practices have been rated "5" (Very Good) under the Food Standard Agency's Food Hygiene Rating Scheme and are inspected annually by the City Council.

 We rely on our unpaid volunteer helpers to keep our organisation going and to support our small number of full and part time staff.
 Many of our volunteers have been with us for many years but we can always use extra help so if you are interested contact us at:

 The Age Concern (Chelmsford) Day Centre (Details below “Contact Us)

-Note: If you offer your services as a volunteer you may be required to provide references and / or must be prepared to undergo a Criminal Records Bureau check.
+Note: If you offer your services as a volunteer you may be required to provide references and / or must be prepared to undergo a Disclosure and Barring Service Check (formally known as a Criminal Records Bureau (CRB) check.